Queen's Rangers: French and Indian War

 The Rangers soon gained a considerable reputation, particularly in the campaigning in upstate New York around Fort Ticonderoga and Lake Champlain.
-They also launched a long-range raid to destroy Indian allies in the St. Lawrence valley, gained the first lodgement in the amphibious landings on Cape Breton to capture Louisbourg, and took the surrender of the French outposts in the upper Great Lakes at the conclusion of the war.
+They also launched a long-range raid to destroy Indian allies in the St. Lawrence valley, gained the first lodgement in the amphibious landings on Cape Breton to capture Louisbourg, and took the surrender of the French outposts in the upper Great Lakes after the war.

 American Revolutionary War

 When the American Revolutionary War broke out in 1775, about fifty Loyalist regiments were raised, including the Butler's Rangers, the King's Royal Regiment, and the Maryland and Pennsylvania Loyalists.
 Robert Rogers again raised a unit, this time in New York (mostly from Loyalists living in Westchester and Long Island), from western Connecticut, and with men from the Queen's Loyal Virginia Regiment.
-The new unit was named in honour of Queen Charlotte, the wife of King George III.
+The new unit was named in honour of Queen Charlotte.
 It first assembled on Staten Island in August 1776 and grew to 937 officers and men, organized into eleven companies of about thirty men each, and an additional five troops of cavalry.

 The unit immediately set about building fortresses and redoubts, including the one that stood at Lookout Place.
-Rogers did not prove successful in this command and he left the unit on January 29, 1777.
+Rogers did not prove successful in this command, and he left the unit on January 29, 1777.
 The regiment had suffered serious losses in the Battle of Mamaroneck, a surprise attack on their outpost position at Mamaroneck, New York, on October 22, 1776.
 Eleven months later, on September 11, 1777, they distinguished themselves at the Battle of Brandywine, suffering many casualties while attacking entrenched American positions.
 They were then commanded by Major James Wemyss.
 On October 15, 1777, John Graves Simcoe was given command, when the unit became known informally as "Simcoe's Rangers".

 John Graves Simcoe turned the Queen's Rangers into one of the most successful British regiments in the war.
 They provided escort and patrol duty around Philadelphia (1777–8); fought in the Philadelphia Campaign; served as rearguard during the British retreat to New York (1778); fought the Stockbridge Militia in The Bronx (1778); fought on October 26, 1779, at Perth Amboy, New Jersey, where Simcoe was captured but freed in a prisoner exchange on December 31, 1779; at Charlestown, South Carolina (1780); in the raid on Richmond, Virginia with Benedict Arnold and in other raids in Virginia (1780–1).

-The unit surrendered at Yorktown and its rank and file were imprisoned at Winchester, Virginia.
+The unit surrendered at Yorktown, its rank and file imprisoned at Winchester, Virginia.
 Earlier, on May 2, 1779, the regiment was taken into the American establishment as the 1st American Regiment and was later, on December 25, 1782, taken into the British establishment.
-In 1783, when the war was ended by the Treaty of Paris, the Queen's Rangers left New York for Nova Scotia, where it was disbanded.
+In 1783, when the war ended by the Treaty of Paris, the Queen's Rangers left New York for Nova Scotia, where it was disbanded.
 Many of the men from the unit formed Queensbury, New Brunswick on land grants.